ElHackerAtGoogle/tec-workshop-2019/README.md

 - [Have Node.js installed in your machine](https://nodejs.org/en/download/)
 - [Be familiar with Typescript/Javascript](https://www.typescriptlang.org/docs/home.html)

-## Step 0: Download GCP SDK and Setup your Project
+## Step 0: Get started with GCP and Setup your Project

 ### Get your Student $50 USD credit for GCP